Teivaz/vcxproj-generator/readme.md

-Script to generate Visual Studio project files and filters from the folder
+Script to generate Visual Studio project files and filters from the file system preserving file structure.